 - Special Units of the Australian Army

-- Special Units of the Volunteer Defence Corps or Militia
+- Special Units of the Volunteer Defense Corps or Militia

 - Special Units of Inter-Allied Services Division or Special Operations Australia